-One of the questions we often get asked is what to wear in Turkey?
-Although it’s well known for its hot and humid climate, Turkey is still a predominantly Islamic country, and therefore it’s recommended to dress modestly when visiting.
+One of the questions we often get asked is; what to wear in Turkey?
+Although it’s well known for its hot and humid climate and you might be tempted to pack your hot pants, Turkey is still mostly an Islamic country and this often causes people to wonder about what clothing is considered appropriate in order to not cause offence.

 Let’s begin with clothing…